go-faustino/Xdebug/readme.md

   * xdebug.remote_connect_back = 1
     * xdebug detects the caller ip address.
 When called in a container, xdebug will detect this as the local ip address (eg: 172.17.0.1), and it should connect to the ip address on the network (eg: 192.168.1.x), so this probably won't work
 * xdebug.remote_host
-  * if remote_connect_back = 0, this must be included.
-Find your network ip address (ifconfig en0), and use it here
+  * if remote_connect_back = 0, set this to your host's ip address on the network.
+Find it with ifconfig (ipconfig on Windows), and use it here
+  * if on a Mac, you should set this to xdebug.remote_host=docker.for.mac.localhost